MirisWisdom/NieR.EXPer/doc/slot.md

 As mentioned in the [Experience Points & Levels](level.md) documentation, the level is inferred from the EXP.
-Rather than the level being saved in the slot, it's the current EXP value that's saved:
+Rather than the level being saved in the slot, it's the current EXP value that's being saved:

 | Offset    | Variable Type    |
 | --------- | ---------------- |